Educational game app Babaoo

-In the galaxy of pedagogies, the Montessori approach stands out for its profound conviction that each individual has the potential to develop in a unique and individual way.
+In the galaxy of pedagogies, the Montessori education approach stands out for its profound conviction that each individual has the potential to develop in a unique and individual way.
 This approach to learning, developed by Italian physician Maria Montessori, is based on careful observation of children, curiosity and exploration.
 It aims to lead them towards autonomy, develop their self-confidence and nurture their natural curiosity throughout their lives.
 How does it work?
 Babaoo takes a look at the pillars of Montessori pedagogy in this article!

 Montessori education